Get to know Priscila Pereira – Director of Research and Innovation, Shape Talent

 Which of the Three Barriers to gender equality interests you most and why?

 The organisational barriers.
 In EDI, we acknowledge that there are several social ecosystems influencing individuals’ ability to succeed.
 This is translated into systemic barriers that are impossible to be dismantled at the individual level.
 This leads us to redefine the meaning of merit in the organisational context and how many people will work incredibly hard to survive and not thrive.
 Thriving is just not accessible to them because of the barriers they face.
-So organisations have an active role here in fixing the environment.
+So, organisations have an active role here in fixing and reforming the environment.

 Do you face the double burden as a woman with a career, and if so, how do you manage it?

 Chore wars are still very much a reality in my dual career household from time to time, even after putting so many strategies in place.
-There will always be an element that my husband will compare his contribution to his dad and his male breadwinner friends, making him look very good.
+There will always be an element that my husband will compare his household contribution to that of his dad and his male breadwinner friends, making him look very good.
 So there is a constant need to remind ourselves of our own set-up, manage our frustrations, and for me is about resisting temptation to do more than my share and, most importantly, managing emotions like guilt.

 STAY UPDATED